ramccor/kotlin/analysis/symbol-light-classes/readme.md

 ## What are Light Classes?

+The compiler reuses the IntelliJ IDEA [Java PSI](https://github.com/JetBrains/intellij-community/tree/902e84fce4b9d969603502b3c3e8698125c50ce8/java/java-psi-api/src/com/intellij/psi) to analyze Java code (e.g., to resolve a Java method return type).
+To perform such analysis, under the hood, the [Java resolver](https://github.com/JetBrains/intellij-community/tree/902e84fce4b9d969603502b3c3e8698125c50ce8/java/java-psi-impl/src/com/intellij/psi/impl/source/resolve) needs to understand Kotlin code if it is referenced from Java code.
+Kotlin PSI is not compatible with Java PSI, so some bridging is required to allow Java resolver to work with Kotlin PSI.

-Light classes are minimal required **read-only** synthetic Java PSI representation of Kotlin declarations in a way that's compatible with Java resolver.
-They serve as a bridge between Java and Kotlin, allowing Java code to seamlessly call and reference Kotlin code.
+So, Light Classes are required **read-only** synthetic Java PSI representation of Kotlin declarations.

 Simple example: [KtClass](https://github.com/JetBrains/kotlin/blob/0aeb8ceb73abffa73480065a91c377388c7bb6b9/compiler/psi/psi-api/src/org/jetbrains/kotlin/psi/KtClass.kt#L16) would be represented as [PsiClass](https://github.com/JetBrains/intellij-community/blob/5d190eaae73e51c1dec185890f2301ef9c540070/java/java-psi-api/src/com/intellij/psi/PsiClass.java#L26).

 In most cases light classes repeat the Kotlin JVM bytecode of the corresponding Kotlin declarations, so the bytecode should be treated as a source of truth.
 There is no guarantee that all light classes are backed by some Kotlin PSI.

+### Name

+The name "Light Classes" comes from the initial implementation inherited from [AbstractLightClass](https://github.com/JetBrains/intellij-community/blob/902e84fce4b9d969603502b3c3e8698125c50ce8/java/java-psi-impl/src/com/intellij/psi/impl/light/AbstractLightClass.java#L22).
+Light classes in IntelliJ IDEA represent a PSI not backed by any real files.

+Also, they are "light" in the sense that they don't have to implement all APIs of Java PSI.

 ### What are Light Classes for?